hormoz-lab/stem-cell-sim/README.md

 ## Installation guide

-To install StemCellSim from gitlab, type the following into a command prompt:
+To install StemCellSim from gitlab, type the following into a linux command prompt:

 ```
 $ git clone https://gitlab.com/hormozlab/stemcellsim.git